Blog

 The upside: no waiting.
 Pure autonomy.

-The hidden cost is even bigger: duplicates in your CRM, messy hygiene, fragmented stack, and so much manual admin that selling becomes only a fraction of their job.
+The second cost is even bigger: duplicates in your CRM, messy hygiene, fragmented stack, and so much manual admin that selling becomes only a fraction of their job.

 What you gain in speed, you lose in execution quality.

-The top 1% of teams aren't choosing between models.
-They're building a third path whereby RevOps build processes and tools upstream but the reps retain sufficient leverage to deploy them on-demand downstream.
+The top 1% of teams aren’t choosing between models.
+They build a third path

 Deal-Risk Agent

-Sitting on top of your pipeline, it flags accounts likely to churn or stall and provide next best actions
+Sitting on top of your pipeline, it flags accounts likely to churn or stall and recommends what to do next.
+Context, not noise.

 Stakeholder Finder Button